On infinitely generated homology of Torelli groups: Introduction

-\begin{remark} For $g=3$, Theorem~\ref{theorem_main} exactly recovers the already mentioned result by Johnson and Millson (unpublished, see~\cite{Mes92}) that $H_3(\I_3)$ contains a free abelian subgroup of infinite rank.
+\begin{remark} For $g=3$, Theorem~\ref{theorem_main} exactly recovers the already mentioned result by Johnson and Millson (unpublished, see~\cite{Mes92}) that $\HH_3(\I_3)$ contains a free abelian subgroup of infinite rank.
 Nevertheless, Theorem~\ref{theorem_Abelian} seems to be a new result even for genus~$3$.
 For each pair $(g,k)$ such that $g\ge 4$ and $2g-3\le k\le 3g-6$, the assertion of Theorem~\ref{theorem_main} is a new result. \end{remark}

-\begin{remark} Our proof of Theorem~\ref{theorem_Abelian} is constructive, which means that we shall construct explicitly an infinite set of linearly independent abelian cycles in $H_{2g-3}(\I_g)$.
+\begin{remark} Our proof of Theorem~\ref{theorem_Abelian} is constructive, which means that we will construct explicitly an infinite set of linearly independent abelian cycles in $\HH_{2g-3}(\I_g)$.
 (Recall that elements of an abelian group are \textit{linearly independent} if they form a basis for a free abelian subgroup of this group.)
-Notice also that this construction does not use the result of Bestvina, Bux, and Margalit~\cite{BBM07} claiming that the group $H_{3g-5}(\I_g)$ is infinitely generated.
-On the contrary, our construction of an infinite set of linearly independent homology classes in $H_{k}(\I_g)$, where $2g-3<k<3g-5$, is in a sense a mixture of our construction of an infinite set of linearly independent abelian cycles in~$H_{2g-3}(\I_g)$ and the Bestvina--Bux--Margalit description of an infinite set of linearly independent homology classes in~$H_{3g-5}(\I_g)$.
+Note also that this construction does not use the result of Bestvina, Bux, and Margalit~\cite{BBM07} claiming that the group $\HH_{3g-5}(\I_g)$ is infinitely generated.
+On the contrary, our construction of an infinite set of linearly independent homology classes in $\HH_{k}(\I_g)$, where $2g-3<k<3g-5$, is in a sense a mixture of our construction of an infinite set of linearly independent abelian cycles in~$\HH_{2g-3}(\I_g)$ and the Bestvina--Bux--Margalit description of an infinite set of linearly independent homology classes in~$\HH_{3g-5}(\I_g)$.
 It is a debatable question whether the latter description can be regarded as an explicit construction.
 Our proof of Theorem~\ref{theorem_main} is constructive modulo this description. \end{remark}

-The proofs of Theorems~\ref{theorem_main} and~\ref{theorem_Abelian} are based on a more delicate study of the Cartan--Leray spectral sequence~$E^*_{*,*}$ for the action of~$\I_g$ on the contractible complex of cycles~$\B_g$ constructed by Bestvina, Bux, and Margalit~\cite{BBM07}.
-Recall that this spectral sequence converges to the homology of~$\I_g$, see Section~\ref{subsection_CL} for details.
+Bestvina, Bux, and Margalit~\cite{BBM07} obtained their results on the cohomological dimension of~$\I_g$ and on the top homology subgroup~$\HH_{3g-5}(\I_g)$ using a spectral sequence~$E^*_{*,*}$ for the action of~$\I_g$ on a new contractible CW complex~$\B_g$, which they call a \textit{complex of cycles}.
+Recall that this spectral sequence converges to the homology of~$\I_g$, see Section~\ref{section_CL} for details.
+Our proofs of Theorems~\ref{theorem_main} and~\ref{theorem_Abelian} are based on a deeper study of the same spectral sequence.